- JANUARY 11, 2019 – excerpt from statement read to Executive Committee Elders of HBC but withheld from the church:

 “My Sin:

 In addition to my sin and failing which i fully own and repent of.
-My sin of leading the church out of hurt and foolishly leading to file the lawsuit which had such devastating consequences – which prompted me to resign and desire to leave after confessing same to entire congregation which i offered to do and am still willing.
-Beyond my ultimate failure to live beyond the hurt i experienced and find effective partners to bear the load with me and my sinful idolatry of paying down the debt – i am deeply grieved to learn of those who felt hurt by my management of them and would yet welcome an opportunity to confess this publicly or seek their forgiveness in private or both as you men believe would bee best for the church.
-There is much more on the subject of my failings i would gladly confess in person and have so long sought that opportunity without response that at times i have despaired.”
+My sin of leading the church out of hurt and foolishly leading to file the lawsuit which had such devastating consequences – which prompted me to resign and desire to leave after confessing same to entire congregation which I offered to do and am still willing.
+Beyond my ultimate failure to live beyond the hurt I experienced and find effective partners to bear the load with me and my sinful idolatry of paying down the debt – I am deeply grieved to learn of those who felt hurt by my management of them and would yet welcome an opportunity to confess this publicly or seek their forgiveness in private or both as you men believe would be best for the church.”

 “I was, am, and will remain very sorry for the careless and hurtful words that were illegally recorded and publicized.
 I immediately sent written apologies where appropriate, grieving what it revealed about the state of my heart at the time, as well as the hurt caused to those who trusted us to be a more consistent example of Christlikeness.
 I have no excuse and am truly sorry.